bazelbuild/rules_apple/doc/tutorials/ios-app.md

 Check out the [examples/](/examples) we have in rules_apple, as well as those in [rules_swift](https://github.com/bazelbuild/rules_swift/tree/master/examples) and [rules_xcodeproj](https://github.com/MobileNativeFoundation/rules_xcodeproj/tree/main/examples).

 Make sure to also check out the other articles we have under [doc/](/doc) – in particular [common_info](/doc/common_info.md).

+Finally, check out [How to migrate an iOS app to Bazel](https://brentley.dev/how-to-migrate-an-ios-app-to-bazel/), written by @brentleyjones.